What is the Lexington Area

-What is a Metropolitan Planning Organization?
+Metropolitan Planning Organization?

 What does the MPO do?

-- Consideration of all possible transportation strategies;
+- Consideration of all possible strategies;

-- An evaluation process that encompasses diverse viewpoints;
+- An evaluation process with diverse viewpoints;

-- Open, timely, and meaningful public involvement;
+- Meaningful public involvement;

 - Developing long-range and short-range capital and operational plans and strategies for moving people and goods;